Deployment

 git

-- the Codex/OMX stack used by your dispatch script
+- the Codex stack used by your dispatch script

 - NVIDIA telemetry libraries if you want GPU visibility